SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Kobold Centurion.md

 reason: 2
 intuition: 0
 presence: 2
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the centurion can take 5 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: Shield?
-Shield!
-    effects:
-      - effect: While adjacent to an ally who also has this trait, the centurion has stability 3, has cover, and grants cover to allies.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Pilum
+    name: Pilum
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 10
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 7 damage; M < 1 weakened (save ends)
+        tier1: 7 damage; M < 1 weakened (save ends)
-        t2: 10 damage; M < 1 weakened (save ends)
+        tier2: 10 damage; M < 1 weakened (save ends)
-        t3: 13 damage; M < 1 weakened (save ends)
+        tier3: 13 damage; M < 1 weakened (save ends)
+      - name: Effect
-      - effect: Each ally adjacent to a target can make a free strike against that target.
+        effect: Each ally adjacent to a target can make a free strike against that target.
-        name: Effect
+      - cost: 3 Malice
-      - effect: While weakened this way, a target is also restrained.
+        effect: While weakened this way, a target is also restrained.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Concentrate All Fire on That Hero!
+    name: Concentrate All Fire on That Hero!
     icon: 🏹
     keywords:
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One enemy
     effects:
+      - name: Effect
-      - effect: Until the start of the centurion's next turn, the centurion and their allies gain an edge on power rolls against the target.
+        effect: Until the start of the centurion's next turn, the centurion and their allies gain an edge on power rolls against the target.
-        name: Effect
+      - cost: 3+ Malice
-      - effect: This ability targets one additional target for each 3 Malice spent.
+        effect: This ability targets one additional target for each 3 Malice spent.
-        cost: 3+ Malice
+  - type: feature
+    feature_type: ability
-  - name: Testudo!
+    name: Testudo!
     icon: ❗️
     keywords:
       - Area
-    type: Triggered action
+    usage: Triggered action
     distance: 5 burst
     target: Each ally in the area
     trigger: A creature uses an ability that targets the centurion or an ally of the centurion within distance.
     effects:
+      - name: Effect
-      - effect: Each target shifts up to 2 squares before the damage is resolved.
+        effect: Each target shifts up to 2 squares before the damage is resolved.
 Each kobold with the Shield?
 Shield! trait gains damage immunity 2 against the triggering ability.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the centurion can take 5 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: ability
-  - name: Firetail Pilum
+    name: Firetail Pilum
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - "-"
-    type: "-"
+    usage: "-"
     distance: Special
     target: Special
     effects:
+      - name: Effect
-      - effect: The centurion moves up to their speed, ignoring difficult terrain, and uses Pilum against each creature whose space they move through.
+        effect: The centurion moves up to their speed, ignoring difficult terrain, and uses Pilum against each creature whose space they move through.
 They make one power roll against all targets, and the ability deals an extra 5 damage.
 While weakened by that ability, each target takes 2 fire damage at the start of each of their turns.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Boom Pilum!
+    name: Boom Pilum!
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
       - Weapon
       - Ranged
-    type: "-"
+    usage: "-"
     distance: 5 cube within 10
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: The centurion uses Pilum against each target and has a double edge.
+        effect: The centurion uses Pilum against each target and has a double edge.
 Each target is then pushed up to 3 squares.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Are You Not Entertained?!
+    name: Are You Not Entertained?!
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 10 burst
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: A target who has P < 2 is taunted (save ends).
+        effect: A target who has P < 2 is taunted (save ends).
 Each ally within distance can make a free strike.
 Additionally, until the end of the encounter, the centurion has damage immunity 2.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Shield?
+Shield!
+    icon: ⭐️
+    effects:
+      - effect: While adjacent to an ally who also has this trait, the centurion has stability 3, has cover, and grants cover to allies.
 ~~~